 I fear being unheard again.

-From the age of 17 I’ve worked in 11 jobs, from restaurants and retail to entertainment (Six flags scare actor, not the other kind).
-My friends joke that I’m “Trish” from the Disney Show “Austin & Ally” because every week she had a new job.
-My first job was at a restaurant that I worked at for about a year.
-There I was bullied, harassed but taught to find my voice, this push taught me to never go unheard again.
+From 17 to 22-years-old I’ve worked in 11 jobs.
+From restaurants and retail to entertainment (Six flags scare actor, not the other kind).
+My friends joke that I’m “Trish” from the Disney show “Austin & Ally” because every week she had a new job.
+My first job was at a restaurant that I worked in for about a year.
+There I was bullied and harassed but in return, I was taught to find my voice.

-As women, we are taught from a young age to avoid doing things that make us appear too “big” or take up too much space, metaphorically.
-We are taught to never talk back to men because they are stronger and more powerful than us.
+As women, we are taught from a young age to avoid doing things that make us appear too big.
+We are taught to not talk back to men because they are stronger and more powerful.
 We are taught to keep our opinions, our fears, our voices to ourselves or the world will perceive us as “bitchy” or “controversial.”
 But when does it stop being seen as controversial and start becoming honest.

-When I worked in that restaurant at 17, one of my managers would harass me in ways that confused me because I had never experienced that type of discomfort.
-He would come into the booth I was cleaning and side hug me for “cleaning his tables,” he would grab my waist if he tried to get by a narrow hallway instead of saying “excuse me.”
+When I worked at my first job at 17, one of my managers would harass me in ways that confused me because I had never experienced that type of discomfort.
+He would come into the booth I was cleaning and side hug me for “cleaning his tables.”
+He would grab my waist if he tried to get by a narrow hallway instead of saying “excuse me.”
 He would ask me when I would turn 18 and if I had a boyfriend.
 I knew that what he was doing to me was not professional because none of the other managers had done or made me feel that way.
-I called H.R the next morning while waiting for my first period at high school to start.
+I called Human Resources one morning while waiting for my first period of high school to start.
 A man answered me and documented everything I said.
-I began to cry on the phone and he told me I was strong for coming forward, a man told me that.
+I began to cry on the phone and he told me I was strong for coming forward.
 I was believed the first time that I ever stood up for myself, this gave me courage.
-I documented in an email every time, on camera, that manager had made moves at me.
+I documented in an email every time on camera, that the manager had made me uncomfortable.
 In return, the company gave me 2 hours of pay in my next check ($30) and decreased my hours so I wouldn’t work with him anymore.

-About a few months later, that same manager physically grabbed a server’s bottom in front of everyone, she said something out loud as soon as it happened, everyone confronted him because they saw, he stormed out of the kitchen running out of the restaurant door while shoving a customer out of his way.
-Everyone that I had mentioned his behavior to came up to me and said I was right and they should’ve believed me sooner.
+A few months later, that manager grabbed a server’s bottom in front of the whole staff.
+She said something as soon as it happened, everyone confronted him which caused him to storm out of the kitchen and run out of the restaurant and he shoved a customer out of his way.
+Everyone that I had mentioned his behavior to came to me and said I was right and they should’ve believed me sooner.
 When does it stop becoming controversial to speak up and start becoming honest?

 Yes, I’ve made some people upset by holding a mirror up to them because they couldn’t face their wrong doings.
 But I did not get to where I am now without speaking my mind and standing up for myself and others.